Skip to main content

 - | An operator to apply subtraction

-{Discount} | A variable value of the user input for field name 'Discount'
+{Discount} | A variable value of the user input for the field name 'Discount'

 Click 'Ok' to continue.
 The final form design should now look like below:

-Note - Calculation queries as used within the fields will be available to view from the design template as shown above as well as it can be previewed for each individual field from the properties panel for the respective 'Calculated Value' field.
+Note - Calculation queries as used within the fields will be available to view from the design template as shown above as well as it can be previewed for each field from the properties panel for the respective 'Calculated Value' field.

 Did this answer your question?